 Tip: If a customer's bank is located in India, their subscription renewal may fail if they haven't authorized recurring payments.
 To resolve the issue, they'll need to update their billing credit card from their customer account.

 Note: When you delete a subscription product, existing subscriptions remain active until you cancel them.

 Delete or hide the product to prevent new customers from subscribing.

 Step 2 - Contact subscribers

-Let customers know you’ll be cancelling their subscriptions.
+Inform customers that you’ll be canceling their subscriptions.
 For help contacting your customers, visit Managing customers.

 Step 3 - Cancel active subscriptions

 To prevent future renewals, cancel each customer’s active subscription from their customer profile:

 - Open the Commerce panel and click Orders.

 - In a separate window or somewhere convenient, make a list of all customers subscribed to the product you’re discontinuing.